In this section

-Dr. Kosson will be considering student applications for the 2018/2019 academic year.
+Dr. Kosson will NOT be accepting a student for the 2023/2024 academic year.

 My research interests are in the psychological mechanisms that differentiate psychopathic from nonpsychopathic inmates and normal adults, including attentional function, emotional processing, and interpersonal behavior, and in the developmental processes that contribute to adult psychopathy.
 Several ongoing studies test competing hypotheses regarding the mechanisms underlying psychopathic offenders' cognitive and emotional deficits.
 Other studies examine whether subgroups of offenders are characterized by distinct emotional and cognitive deficits.
 Some of my related interests include interrelations between cognition, motivation, and emotion, including emotion regulation; mechanisms underlying interpersonal approaches to the assessment of personality disorder, and studies examining the interpersonal manifestations of psychopathy, Borderline Personality Disorder, Narcissistic Personality Disorder, and Schizoid Personality Disorder are now in progress.

 Recent Lab News

 - Congratulations to our most recent graduate, Dr. John Anderson!
 Dr. Anderson is currently completing a post-doctoral fellowship at the Minnesota Judicial District in Minneapolis, MN.